rafagsiqueira/farseek/contributing/DEVELOPING.md

-## Writing code for OpenTofu
+## Writing code for Farseek

 Eager to get started on coding?
 Here's the short version:

 1. Set up a Go development environment with Git.
 2. Pay attention to copyright: [please read the DCO](https://developercertificate.org/), write the code yourself, avoid copy/paste.
 Disable your AI coding assistant.
 3. Run the tests with `go test` in the package you are working on.
-4. Build OpenTofu by running `go build ./cmd/tofu`.
+4. Build Farseek by running `go build ./cmd/farseek`.
 5. Update [the changelog](../CHANGELOG.md).
 6. When you commit, use `git commit -s` to sign off your commits for the DCO.
 7. Submit a PR and complete the checklist included in the template.